timbleman/Window_curtain_alarm/README.md

 * Automatically keeping track of time
 * One wake and sleep time for each weekday
 * Belt-driven opening and closing of curtains
+* WiFi configuration using WPS, Serial interface or source code
 * Socket-based user communication
 * Local webpage for communication
 * Over the air updating